Tuesday, July 12, 2011

 Of being raised a fortunate parasite, with unsound claims,

-The serpent, hissed again, in its favourite tune
+That serpent hissed again, in its favourite tune

-Finding an easy target for its fangs, in my walking feet!
+Finding an easy target for its fangs in my walking feet!

-But I wouldn’t die in haste; for dying,
+But I wouldn’t die in haste, for dying,

 With a body wrought from promiscuous coffins.

-I wouldn’t die; no matter how ruthless the jeers are
+I wouldn’t die, no matter how ruthless the jeers are

 For I have lived weaning this body